DFHack/stonesense/README.txt

 When you turn on follow mode, the screen will jump to the location of the DF window.
 You can adjust the position of the follow mode relative to the DF window by holding Ctrl while using the keyboard window movement keys.
+When you first load Stonesense, hitting F is a good way to get your bearings!

 --== Contacts ==--